rgiordan/zaminfluence/zaminfluence/R/README.md

 A signal records a target change in a QOI.
 A signal is a list and must have
 - `qoi_name`:         The name of the quantity of interest
 - `signal`:         The amount to change the quantity of interest
-- `change`:    A plain language description of what the change means
+- `description`:    A plain language description of what the change means
 - `apip`:           The APIP for this particular change, which contains
     - `n`: The number of points to remove
     - `prop`: The proportion of points to remove